Feb 16, 2022

 Therapy visits on the rise

 Rates of depression and anxiety have risen amid the pandemic nationwide.
 Blue Cross Blue Shield of Massachusetts data mirrors those trends, finding a rise in outpatient behavioral health visits among its Medicare Advantage members.
 Top diagnoses for mental health visits included anxiety, depression and bipolar and mood disorders, reported the not-for-profit health plan, which has added hundreds of new mental health clinicians to its network since March 2020 to help meet the unprecedented demand for emotional support during the pandemic.

 “The pandemic has increased the percent of people we’re seeing every week,” said Will Turner, a licensed independent clinical social worker at Elder Services of Berkshire County, which provides free counseling to older adults in the region.

 “Mostly we are seeing clients with major anxiety disorders, depression, bipolar disorder, substance use and alcoholism, and we have noticed that the intensity of clients’ addiction has gotten worse during the pandemic,” said Turner, who also is an older adult.

-The mental health issues that have surfaced during the pandemic are likely to persist for some time, said Dr. Ken Duckworth, a psychiatrist and senior medical director for behavioral health at Blue Cross Blue Shield of Massachusetts.
+The mental health issues that have surfaced during the pandemic are likely to persist for some time, said Dr. Ken Duckworth, a psychiatrist and medical director for the National Alliance on Mental Illness.

 While Duckworth notes that older adults have fared better emotionally than some of their younger counterparts, he says, “Seniors also have been more vulnerable to this virus in many ways.
 Isolation is a big issue for this population, loss is a big issue, grief is a big issue.”